Economy of Kuwait: Agriculture

-Finance
+Finance and banking

 Kuwait has a leading position in the financial industry in the GCC.
 The Emir has promoted the idea that Kuwait should focus its energies, in terms of economic development, on the financial industry.

 The historical preeminence of Kuwait (among the Gulf monarchies) in finance dates back to the founding of the National Bank of Kuwait in 1952.
 The bank was the first local publicly traded corporation in the Gulf.
 In the late 1970s and early 1980s, an alternative stock market, trading in shares of Gulf companies, emerged in Kuwait, the Souk Al-Manakh.
 At its peak, its market capitalization was the third highest in the world, behind only the U.S. and Japan, and ahead of the UK and France.

 Kuwait has a large wealth-management industry.
 Kuwaiti investment companies administer more assets than those of any other GCC country, save the much larger Saudi Arabia.
 The Kuwait Financial Centre, in a rough calculation, estimated that Kuwaiti firms accounted for over one-third of the total assets under management in the GCC.

 The relative strength of Kuwait in the financial industry extends to its stock market.
 For many years, the total valuation of all companies listed on the Kuwaiti exchange far exceeded the value of those on any other GCC bourse, except Saudi Arabia.
 In 2011, financial and banking companies made up more than half of the market capitalization of the Kuwaiti bourse; among all the Gulf states, the market capitalization of Kuwaiti financial-sector firms was, in total, behind only that of Saudi Arabia.
 In recent years, Kuwaiti investment companies have invested large percentages of their assets abroad, and their foreign assets have become substantially larger than their domestic assets.

 Kuwait is a major source of foreign economic assistance to other states through the Kuwait Fund for Arab Economic Development, an autonomous state institution created in 1961 on the pattern of Western and international development agencies.
 Over the years aid was annually provided to Egypt, Syria, and Jordan, as well as the Palestine Liberation Organization.
 In 1974, the fund's lending mandate was expanded to include all developing countries in the world.